ChesterHsieh/ChesterHsieh.github.io/_posts/2018-12-20-Content Enrichment.md

 ## Example
 If user search google home hub with google smart hub, there are 3 stage we can retrieve the result.
  1. Identify smart as product name(part of product name)
- 2. Refer user behavior to build synonyms connection bew
+ 2. Refer user behavior to build synonyms connection between 2 differ phrase
+ 3. Upload new phase as new value.

 ## Keyword Analysis
 - Add attributes on system